About the Office of the General Counsel for the Department of Homeland Security

 The Honors Attorney Program is the cornerstone for entry-level hiring within DHS OGC.
 Honors Attorneys will be eligible to apply for permanent positions after 18 months in the Program (under special circumstances, Honors Attorneys may be considered for permanent employment after one year).
 Although not guaranteed permanent placement, attorneys successfully completing the Honors Attorney Program frequently receive one or more offers of permanent employment from various DHS legal offices.

-- Highly qualified third-year law students attending an accredited institution who will be expected to be award a J.D. prior to October of the following year (or fourth-year students graduating from four-year programs, combination programs, or LL.M. programs immediately after law school from accredited schools).
+- Highly qualified third-year law students attending an accredited institution who will be expected to be awarded a J.D. prior to October of the next year (or fourth-year students graduating from four-year programs, combination programs, or LL.M. programs immediately after law school from accredited schools)

 Exceptions to these eligibility requirements will be considered on a case-by-case basis.
-However, current Presidential Management Fellows, participants in other federal agency honors program or law school graduates currently practicing law other than as a judicial clerk are not eligible.
+However, current Presidential Management Fellows, participants in other Federal agency Honors Programs, or law school graduates currently practicing law other than as a judicial clerk are not eligible.

 - Superior academic achievement: 3.5 GPA or above or top 1/3 class ranking strongly encouraged;2